-- promote the concept of diagnosis-based treatment with conservative, reversible treatment modalities - emphasize the multifactorial, biological and functional basis of TMD - foster an understanding of the anatomy, physiology and pathology of the temporomandibular joints, associated musculature and related structures, as well as the behavioural and psychosocial aspects of these and related chronic pain disorders - expose the student or practitioner to the various options in conservative patient management - include a discussion of the potential adverse effects of the various treatment modalities - instill in students and practitioners the importance of cooperating and collaborating, where appropriate, with other health practitioners who have been trained to diagnose and render rational treatment of TMDs.
-These include other dentists, dental specialists, physiotherapists, psychologists, physicians and various medical specialists - allow the student or practitioner to determine when treatment is warranted and discourage therapy that is unnecessary, impractical or potentially detrimental to the patient - teach the student or practitioner to critically evaluate the literature and research on new concepts, treatment methods and diagnostic aids, equipping him or her to reject concepts, treatment modalities or devices that lack scientific validation - result in the student or practitioner having an understanding of the other painful disorders and diseases that afflict the craniofacial complex, equip him or her with the knowledge and capability to differentiate these from TMDs and treat or refer the patient accordingly.
+- Promote the concept of diagnosis-based treatment with conservative, reversible treatment modalities - Emphasize the multifactorial, biological, and functional basis of TMD - Foster an understanding of the anatomy, physiology, and pathology of the temporomandibular joints, associated musculature, and related structures - Foster an understanding of the behavioural and psychosocial aspects of TMDs and related chronic pain disorders - Expose the student or practitioner to the various options in conservative patient management - Include a discussion of the potential adverse effects of the various treatment modalities - Instil in students and practitioners the importance of cooperating and collaborating, where appropriate, with other health practitioners who have been trained to diagnose and render rational treatment of TMDs.
+These include other dentists, dental specialists, physiotherapists, psychologists, physicians, and various medical specialists - Allow the student or practitioner to determine when treatment is warranted and discourage therapy that is unnecessary, impractical, or potentially detrimental to the patient

+- Teach the student or practitioner to critically evaluate the literature and research on new concepts, treatment methods, and diagnostic aids, equipping them to reject concepts, treatment modalities, or devices that lack scientific validation - Result in the student or practitioner having an understanding of the other painful disorders and diseases that afflict the craniofacial complex, equip them with the knowledge and capability to differentiate these from TMDs, and treat or refer the patient accordingly

-Continuing education programs or short courses that promote one method of treatment or a product or that focus on specific diagnostic tools are usually inadequate.
-Practitioners who have taken one or many short courses should recognize that these do not impart specialty status.
+Continuing education training that promotes one method of treatment, one product, or that focuses on specific diagnostic tools is usually inadequate.
+Practitioners who have taken one or many short courses must recognize that these do not impart specialty status.

-An oral and maxillofacial surgeon who has successfully completed a residency in an accredited program may have had adequate opportunity to assess and operate on patients with TMDs.
+An oral and maxillofacial surgeon who has successfully completed a residency in an accredited program may have had an adequate opportunity to assess and operate on patients with TMDs.
 Additional training might be necessary where the training program did not provide adequate exposure to all diagnostic and therapeutic modalities.

-Continuing education in the diagnosis and management of TMD is widely available and should represent a part of the clinician's continuing dental education activities if they are to remain competent in the management of patients with this complex of disorders.
-Acceptable courses should be evidence-based and conform to the practice parameters and standards set out in this document.
+Continuing education in the diagnosis and management of TMD is widely available and must represent a part of the clinician's continuing dental education activities if they are to remain competent in the management of patients with this complex of disorders.
+Acceptable courses must be evidence-based and conform to the practice parameters and standards set out in this document.